Sergey Malchenko: Career

 He began competing in the 1980s.
 In 1983 set a personal best of in Moscow, then jumped in Sochi in 1985.
-His first international success came at the 1986 European Athletics Championships, where he equalled his personal best in the high jump final to take the silver medal behind Soviet team mate Igor Paklin.
+His first international success came at the 1986 European Athletics Championships, where he equalled his personal best in the high jump final to take the silver medal behind Soviet teammate Igor Paklin.
 The following year he was selected to represent the Soviet Union at the 1987 World Championships in Athletics but, after qualifying for the final he failed to register a height.
 The two other Soviets in the competition, Paklin and Hennadiy Avdyeyenko, reached the medal podium.